 Does the affidavit of loss have an expiration date?

 An affidavit of loss doesn’t expire and is valid for life.
-However, the affidavit is meant only for a specific lost item, so if you acquired a replacement for the item and you also lost it, you will have to execute another affidavit of loss.
+However, the affidavit is meant only for a specific lost item, so if you acquired a replacement for the item and you also lost it, you will have to execute another affidavit.

 Where can I have my affidavit of loss notarized?

-You can have your affidavit of loss signed, sealed and notarized by a notary public, who is a person legally authorized to administer oaths and to certify public documents.
+You can have your affidavit signed, sealed and notarized by a notary public, who is a person legally authorized to administer oaths and to certify public documents.

 I don’t know a notary public.
 Where can I find one?